 For service with the elephants:

 - Caring for elephants can be a dirty business!
 You will be provided with clothing for working with the elephants.
-Be sure to wear comfortable footwear that is OK to get wet and dirty!
+While there are boots provided, all sizes do vary.
+If preferred, bring comfortable footwear that is OK to get wet and dirty!
 In your time off we suggest more comfortable clothes.

 *Laundry service is limited.
 We advise that you bring enough lightweight clothes to avoid having to do laundry.